The KPZ fixed point: Path integral formulas

+Note that by (ii) above, the operator inside the determinant on the left hand side acts on $L^2(\{t_1,\dots,t_n\}\times X)$.
+Similarly, by (iii) above and the fact that

+(see \eqref{eq:tswti1} below), the operator inside the determinant on the right hand side acts on $L^2(X)$.
+Moreover, thanks to (iv) and (v), after conjugating appropriately by the operators $V_{t_i}$, $V_{t_i}'$ on the left and $U_{t_n}$, $U_{t_n}'$ on the right, which does not change the value of the Fredholm determinants, the operators on both sides become trace class, which shows that the two Fredholm determinants are finite.

-\begin{proof} The proof is a minor adaptation of the arguments in \cite[Thm.
-3.3]{bcr}, and we will use throughout it all the notation and conventions of that proof.
-We will just sketch the proof, skipping several technical details (in particular, we will completely omit the need to conjugate by the operators $U_{t_i}$ and $V_{t_i}$, since this aspect of the proof can be adapted straightforwardly from \cite{bcr}).
+\begin{proof}[Proof of Theorem \ref{thm:alt-extendedToBVP}] The proof is a minor adaptation of the arguments in \cite[Thm.
+3.3]{bcr}, and we will use throughout it all the notation and conventions of that paper.
+We will just sketch the proof, skipping some of the technical details.
+In particular, we will completely omit the need to conjugate by the operators $U_{t_i}$ and $V_{t_i}$, since this aspect of the proof can be adapted straightforwardly from \cite{bcr} (such conjugations are used to justify the operations involving the multiplicativity and the cyclic property of the Fredholm determinant).

 In order to simplify notation throughout the proof we will replace subscripts of the form $t_i$ by $i$, so for example $\cw_{i,j}=\cw_{t_i,t_j}$.
-Let $\sK=\Ml K^{\rm ext}$.
+Let $\sK=\Ml^{1/2}K^\uptext{ext}\Ml^{1/2}$.
 Then $\sK$ can be written as

 where $\sW^{-}$, $\sW^{+}$ are lower triangular, respectively strictly upper triangular, and defined by